 The District Aids Council was launched and NDM had an agreement with GIZ their responsibility is to ensure that the necessary coordinating structures are in place and function optimally at District (DAC) and Local Municipality (LAC) levels.
-GIZ is requested to support Nkangala District AIDS Council and all the 6 LAC under the jurisdiction of this district municipalities of the District Municipality of which 54 are farm schools located largely in Emakhazeni and Victor Khanye municipalities.
+GIZ is requested to support Nkangala District AIDS Council and all the 6 LAC under the jurisdiction of this district municipalities.
 The figure was previously 525, but has reduced as a result of school merging & the construction of a new boarding school at Emakhazeni.
 There are only 8 Special Schools which cater for learners with special educational needs in Dr JS Moroka, Emakhazeni, Thembisile Hani and Emalahleni.
 The District had an enrolment of 289 103 learners as per the 2013 10th day of school reopening snap survey.
 Enrolments are decreasing in other parts of the district such as in Dr JS Moroka Local Municipality, whilst increasing towards Emalahleni, Steve Tshwete, Thembisile Hani and Victor Khanye Local Municipalities.
 The highest concentration of learners is in the areas that are perceived to be having opportunities such as Emalahleni, Steve Tshwete, Victor Khanye and some parts of Thembisile Hani Municipality (Moloto and Kwamhlanga areas) with an average of 1510 learners.
-The implication of this high concentration of learners creates idling capacity of facilities whilst a huge demand for new facilities is created.
-Farm schools have the lowest enrolment which varies from 50 - 120 learners and this impact negatively on quality of learning and teaching (multi grade teaching).
+The implication of this high concentration of learners creates idling capacity of facilities whilst a huge demand for new facilities is created.Farm schools have the lowest enrolment which varies from 50 - 120 learners and this impact negatively on quality of learning and teaching (multi grade teaching).
 It also becomes difficult to plan for provision of physical facilities as most of these farm schools are not sustainable